-1.4.
-Admission authorities must appoint a clerk to the appeal panel who is independent of the school and the education functions of the local authority.
-The clerk must have knowledge of this Code, the School Admissions Code, other law relating to admissions and other relevant law, and be able to offer advice to enable the panel to undertake its judicial function.

-1.5.
-The admission authority, or the clerk acting on behalf of the admission authority, must appoint an independent appeal panel that is comprised of a chair and at least two other panel members.
-A panel must consist of the following persons with at least one from each category:

-- a) lay people (someone without personal experience in the management of any school or provision of education in any school (except as a school governor or in another voluntary capacity)); - b) people who have experience in education, who are acquainted with educational conditions in the local authority area, or who are parents of registered pupils at school.

-1.6.
-Admission authorities must ensure that panel members are independent and retain their independence for the duration of their service.

-1.7.
-The School Admissions (Appeal Arrangements) (England) Regulations 2012 disqualify certain people from membership of an appeal panel.
+- 1.4 Admission authorities must appoint a clerk to the appeal panel who is independent of the school and the education functions of the local authority.
+The clerk must have knowledge of this Code, the School Admissions Code, other law relating to admissions and other relevant law, and be able to offer advice to enable the panel to undertake its judicial function. - 1.5 The admission authority, or the clerk acting on behalf of the admission authority, must appoint an independent appeal panel that is comprised of a chair and at least two other panel members.
+A panel must consist of the following persons with at least one from each category: - a) lay people (someone without personal experience in the management of any school or provision of education in any school (except as a school governor or in another voluntary capacity)); - b) people who have experience in education, who are acquainted with educational conditions in the local authority area, or who are parents of registered pupils at school. - 1.6 Admission authorities must ensure that panel members are independent and retain their independence for the duration of their service. - 1.7 The School Admissions (Appeal Arrangements) (England) Regulations 2012 disqualify certain people from membership of an appeal panel.
 The clerk to the panel must not allow a disqualified person to be a member of a panel.
 A person is disqualified if they are:

-- a) a member of the local authority which is the admission authority or in whose area the school in question is located; - b) a member or former member of the governing body of the school in question; - c) employed by the local authority or governing body of the school in question, other than as a teacher or teaching assistant; - d) any person who has, or at any time has had, any connection with the authority, school or any person in sub-paragraph c) above which might reasonably be taken to raise doubts about that person's ability to act impartially;

-&lt;sup>3 The main provisions relating to admissions are in chapter 1 of Part 3 of the School Standards and Framework Act 1998.
+4 The main provisions relating to admissions are in chapter 1 of Part 3 of the School Standards and Framework Act 1998.